skills/secure-repository-supply-chain/.github/steps/3-dependabot-security.md

 ### :keyboard: Activity 3.1: Enable and trigger Dependabot security updates

 1. Navigate to the **Settings** tab and select **Code security and analysis**.
 1. Enable Dependabot security updates.
-You may need to wait 30-60 seconds before continuing.
+You may need to wait 30-60 seconds before you see any new pull requests.
 1. Navigate to the **Pull requests** repository tab and select the newly created pull request that updates axios from version 0.21.1 to a patched version.
-1. Click the `Merge pull request` button.
+1. Review and merge the pull request.

-1. Click `Confirm merge`.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+Wait about 20 seconds then refresh this page (the one you're following instructions from).
+[GitHub Actions](https://docs.github.com/en/actions) will automatically update this page to display the next step.